 The active ingredients include zinc oxide, less than 1% iron oxide, and often pramoxine HCl.

-The zinc oxide is not a concern to me at all; it’s my favorite main ingredient in natural sunscreens and is rated safe even for infants under 6 months old.
+The zinc oxide is not a concern to me at all; it’s my favorite main ingredient in natural, mineral sunscreens and is rated safe even for infants under 6 months old.
 Iron oxide also is not a huge concern, especially in tiny quantities.

 It’s the pramoxine HCl that I needed to look up.